DaisukeSK/E-Commerce/README.md

 # Welcome to E-Commerce App!

-This is a sample e-commerce app made width<br/>
+This is a sample e-commerce app made with<br/>
 [`React.JS`](https://react.dev/) + [`TypeScript`](https://www.typescriptlang.org/) for front-end,<br/>
 [`Node.JS`](https://nodejs.org/) + [`PostgreSQL`](https://www.postgresql.org/) for back-end<br/>
 and also multiple fake-shop APIs.<br/>

 ## Run the Project

-Go to frontend directory, and run
+Go to `frontend` directory, and run

 ```
 npm run dev